valguss/TestingPresentation/PITCHME.md

 ---

 ## Unit Tests
-- tests the code in isolation.
+- Tests the code in isolation.
 - These are useful to test specific parts of the code that don't require Magento to be booted up
 ---